 Peter Pan Buslines www.peterpanbus.com 800-343-9999 Service from New York (Port Authority Terminal) to Hyannis with stops in Providence, Fall River and New Bedford.

-NEW for 2013 - Train Service from Boston to Hyannis
+Returning for 2014 - Train Service from Boston to Hyannis

 Welcome aboard the CapeFLYER, where you can relax and ride comfortably from Boston to Cape Cod on our weekend passenger train service from Memorial Day to Labor Day.
 Amenities include: onboard concession, free Wi-Fi, wheelchair accessibility and you can even bring your bike fro FREE!